Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 The singer and actor will be taught the fundamentals of cooking with socially distanced instruction from 11 grasp cooks

-After nearly-30 years on air, NBCUniversal has cancelled three of their main leisure information applications on the entertainment-focused cable community.

 “E!
-News,” “Pop of the Morning,” and Jason Kennedy’s “In the Room” have been the lastest cuts in a sequence of latest modifications from NBCU as a result of COVID-19 pandemic.
+News,” “Pop of the Morning,” and Jason Kennedy’s “In the Room” had been the lastest cuts in a sequence of current adjustments from NBCU because of the COVID-19 pandemic.

 “E!
-News” debuted in 1991 and has seen a number of modifications over time, together with housing main hosts like Giuliana Rancic and Ryan Seacrest.
+News” debuted in 1991 and has seen a number of adjustments over time, together with housing main hosts like Giuliana Rancic and Ryan Seacrest.

 RELATED: “E!
 News” cancelled by NBCUniversal after nearly-30 years on air

 Current “E!
-News” co-host Lilliana Vazquez broke her silence on Instagram, writing “Thankful for this unbelievable journey and I’ll miss this group and crew past perception… sure, occasion the 4am name time.”
+News” co-host Lilliana Vazquez broke her silence on Instagram, writing “Thankful for this unimaginable journey and I’ll miss this workforce and crew past perception… sure, occasion the 4am name time.”

-NBCUniversal only in the near past launched their free streaming platform, Peacock, final month, and in keeping with Deadline, the corporate is working to closely restructure transfer in direction of streaming within the coming months.
+NBCUniversal only recently launched their free streaming platform, Peacock, final month, and in keeping with Deadline, the corporate is working to closely restructure transfer in the direction of streaming within the coming months.

 Jiminy Cricket, a live-action “Pinocchio” is on the best way.